The Physics Of Bungee Jumping

 of the bend is small relative to the length of the straight sections of the bungee cord.
 Thus, the length of the bungee cord is approximately L

 • During the initial part of the fall, the extra stretching that occurs in the hanging part of the bungee cord as it supports more of its own weight, is negligible.
 This means that the change in elastic potential energy of the hanging part of the bungee cord (the left side of the cord in the two figures below) is small enough to be neglected in the conservation of energy equation.
-This is equation (1) in the physics of bungee jumping analysis given below.
+This is equation (1) in the analysis given below.

 which is the position of the jumper M